MARIN SYMPHONY YOUTH PROGRAMS 2026-27 SEASON

 • Multi-measure rests: for four or fewer measures, count the rests while the metronome plays; for five or more measures, please skip to the next passage.

-• All violinists should prepare all three excerpts listed for violin.
+• Violinists should prepare all three excerpts listed (the 2nd violin and the 1st violin excerpts).
 Seating assignments, as well as section assignments, will be determined by the conductor.

 4. Sight reading for: